-After listening to the Democratic debates, it’s clear the insurance and pharmaceutical industries are acting like fog machines at a rock concert.
+After listening to the Democratic debates, it’s clear that the insurance and pharmaceutical industries are acting like fog machines at a rock concert.
 They’re obscuring the truth and confusing the public about Medicare for All, using media manipulation and well-placed legislators.

 When asking candidates about Medicare for All, moderator Lester Holt’s words reflected industry bias: “Who here would abolish their private insurance in favor of a government-run plan?”
 Would Holt have referred to public schools as “government-run education”?
-By saying “private health insurance” instead of “corporate-profiteering plans,” Holt perpetuates the misleading terminology.
+By saying “private health insurance” instead of “corporate-profiteering plans,” Holt perpetuates the intentionally misleading terminology.